denhub97/SpinDrops-LE/README.md

 `sudo dpkg -i SpinDropsLE.deb`
 ### RedHat/CentOS/Fedora
 `sudo rpm -ivh SpinDropsLE.rpm`<br><br>
-You can add SpinDrops to path by running<br>
+You can add SpinDrops to your system path by running<br>
 `PATH=${PATH}:/opt/SpinDrops`

-# How to reference SpinDrops-LE
+# How to reference this version of SpinDrops
 You can reference SpinDrops in publications as you would reference a book.
 * Authors: Dennis Huber, Michael Tesch, Niklas J. Glaser, and Steffen J. Glaser
 * Title: SpinDrops